contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Reside in the temple district of the temple where he or she will serve.
 * Be endowed, honor temple covenants, and hold a current temple recommend.
 * Have a mature knowledge and testimony of the restored gospel of Jesus Christ.
+* Be physically able to administer ordinances without assistance.
 * Be worthy of respect in the Church and in the community.
 * Work well with other people.
 * Be dependable and in good health.